Marti2405/PDE_solver_PINN/README.md

 ## License

-This code is released under an open-source license, allowing users to modify, distribute, and use it freely.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments